zablose/captcha/readme.md

 ## Usage with Laravel

-Check that new route is working, by visiting '://localhost/captcha/default'
+Check new route is working, by visiting '/captcha/default', '/captcha/small', '/captcha/no-angle', etc.

 You should see a captcha image like one of these: